tyleragreen/tyleragreen-site/_posts/2016-10-11-graphing-transit-systems.md

   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-10-gtfs-graph/routing2.png?resize=315%2C611" alt="The user interface to pick the origin and destination nodes.
 I studied Pinterest's CSS to help build the stop tokens that populate the input fields when selected.
 The route details at the bottom uses &quot;display: flex;&quot;, a tip I picked up from the Google Maps CSS." data-recalc-dims="1" />

   <p class="wp-caption-text">
     The user interface to pick the origin and destination nodes.
 I studied Pinterest's CSS to help build the stop tokens that populate the input fields when selected.
-The route details at the bottom uses &#8220;display: flex&#8221;, a tip I picked up from the Google Maps CSS.
+The route details at the bottom uses "display: flex", a tip I picked up from the Google Maps CSS.
   </p>
 </div>